-Azure SQL Database gateways changes effective September 2020
+Azure SQL Database gateways changes effective from September 2020

 Published date: 03 August, 2020